lopez824/vgMusic/README.md

 # vgMusic
 Web Development Project for Computer Science 401 at Boise State University.

 My website is quite simple.
 No login is required and it currently has the core functionality I wanted.
+Works best if you are logged into Spotify via the browser before visiting the site.
+Otherwise the song selections will only be 30 second previews.
+For some reason, Google chrome does not support full playback of songs.
+I have had consistent success with Mozilla Firefox.

 Link: https://vgmusic.herokuapp.com/